-Manufactured by the Lotte Confectionery Corporation, Pepero (빼빼로) is the Korean equivalent to the Japanese snack, Pocky.
+Manufactured by the Lotte Confectionery Corporation, Pepero (빼빼로) is the Korean equivalent of the Japanese snack, Pocky.
 Pepero is a long cookie stick dipped in chocolate and is one of the most well-known snacks in Korea.
 This snack is so popular that Koreans celebrate “Pepero day” every November 11th since 1997, giving all types of Pepero to friends or loved ones as a sign of affection.

 Lotte Ghana Chocolate was introduced in South Korea in 1975 and comes in different flavors, including milk chocolate, mild chocolate, dark chocolate, dark browning, milk hazelnut, and others.
 Ghana Chocolate is named after the country “Ghana”, which is known as one of the world’s largest producers of cocoa beans from which chocolate is made.

-Ghana Chocolate uses cocoa beans from Ghana as its main ingredient, which melts in your mouth with a rich taste and aroma.
+Ghana Chocolate uses cocoa beans from Ghana as its main ingredient, which melt in your mouth with a rich taste and aroma.
 It comes wrapped in red, black, or beige and has been endorsed by Korean celebrities such as IU, Lee Hye-ri, Park Bo-gum, Wanna One, etc.

 Orion Choco Pie

-Orion Choco Pie is known as the original choco pie and consists of two round layers of cake coated in chocolate with a marshmallow filling.
+Orion Choco Pie is known as the original choco pie and consists of two round layers of the cake coated in chocolate with a marshmallow filling.
 The outer part of a choco pie is soft and pillowy with a chewy texture in the middle.

-Apart from the original choco pie flavor, Orion Choco Pie comes in other flavors such as choco chip, banana, strawberry, etc.
+Apart from the original choco pie flavor, Orion Choco Pie comes in other flavors such as choco-chip, banana, strawberry, etc.